Evoltra (Clofarabine)

 Who Should Not Take Evoltra

-Do not use Evoltra if you are allergic to clofarabine or any ingredients in the medicine, or if you have severe kidney problems or severe liver problems.
+Do not use Evoltra if you are allergic to clofarabine or any of its ingredients, or if you have severe kidney or liver problems.

 Medical Conditions to Discuss